-For the year ended December 31, 2024, the Company reported a net loss of \$4,622,297 (\$0.08 per share) against revenues of \$10,680,468 compared to a net loss of \$2,101,886 (\$0.04 per share) against revenues of \$10,819,916 for the year ended December 31, 2023.
+For the three months ended March 31, 2025, the Company reported a net profit of \$412,337 or earnings of \$0.01 per share (net income of \$504,982 from continuing operations) against revenues of \$3,158,074 compared to a net loss of \$698,759 (\$0.01 per share) against revenues of \$2,652,604 for the three months ended March 31, 2024.

-For the year ending December 31, 2024, the Company reported expenses of \$9,079,476 on revenue of \$10,680,468, compared to expenses of \$6,513,858 on FY2023 revenue of \$10,819,916.
-The increased expenses were mainly due to a one-time KXI project impairment (\$1,171,494) and higher legal costs (\$621,364) from NYSE delisting.
-Management expects expenses to normalize in FY2025 while implementing expense control measures amid challenging market conditions.
+For the three months ending March 31, 2025, the Company reported expenses of \$904,772 on revenue of \$3,158,074, compared to expenses of \$1,039,500 on revenue of \$2,652,604 for the three months ending March 31, 2024.
+The lower expenses were mainly due to a foreign exchange gain, lower consulting and investor relation fees.
+Management expects expenses to normalize during FY2025 as the Company continues to implement its expense control measures amid challenging market conditions.

-Gross profit margin returns were \$4,693,632 (44% of revenues) for the year ended December 31, 2024 compared to \$4,582,447 (42% of revenues) for 2023.
+Gross profit margin returns were \$1,409,754 (44.6% of revenues) for the three months ended March 31, 2025 compared to \$1,109,826 (42% of revenues) during the same period last year.
 Margins do remain well above industry averages due to the maintenance of production effectiveness and efficiencies stemming from per order-based pricing models that reflect higher raw material cost factors.

-Total operational expenses were \$9,079,476 for the year ended December 31, 2024 (includes \$1,171,494 of impairment expense for KXI, \$588,505 of inventory write offs) compared to \$6,513,858 for the year ended December 31, 2023.
+Total operational expenses were \$904,772 for the three months ended March 31, 2025 (includes FX gain of \$105,794) compared to \$1,039,500 during the same period last year.
 The new leadership is meticulously examining all expenditures with the intention of eliminating nonessential costs.

 Management continues to administrate both the Company's rail operations and KIQ, with a refocus on longer-term business growth in the United States and improved capital markets exposure.
-This is reflected in the Company's investments in human resources, marketing, sales and production operations for the year ended December 31, 2024.
-The Company recorded office and administrative costs of \$2,190,137 (2023 - \$2,083,869) and management compensation was \$743,846 (2023 - \$720,500).
-The increase in management fees was related to overlap in the transition of the management team during the period (press release dated July 09, 2024 and September 03, 2024).
-There was no accrual for contractual management performance bonuses for the year ended December 31, 2024 as none was earned (2023 - \$Nil).
-Management bonuses when earned are accrued by quarter and are paid based upon the audited year-end balance not later than May 15 of the following year.

-Consulting fees for the year ended December 31, 2024 were \$870,448 (2023 - \$305,778) and investor relations fees were \$42,000 (2023 - \$84,000).
-The increases in consulting fees were directly related to severance costs, the increased use of independent experts undertaken by management for the strategic review underway, including by not limited to the entire KXI HD system and capital markets strategy analysis.
+This is reflected in the Company's investments in human resources, marketing, sales and production operations.
+The Company recorded office and administrative costs of \$509,981 (2024 - \$554,727) and management fees was \$196,077 (2024 - \$180,000).
+Consulting fees for the three months ended March 31, 2025 were \$36,108 (2024 - \$48,589) and investor relations fees were \$Nil (2024 - \$21,000).
+The decrease in consulting fees were directly related to the lowered use of independent experts for KXI HD system.

 Accounting, audit and legal fees are cost components of the Company's corporate and product development strategies, arbitration costs, and the required administration functions of a publicly listed industrial company on a major stock exchange.
-Costs for these professional audit and legal services were \$621,364 for the year ended December 31, 2024 (2023 - \$181,855).
+Costs for these professional audit and legal services were \$68,582 for the three months ended March 31, 2025 (2024 - \$50,195).
 The cost includes ongoing US tax and audit requirements.
 Also included are the costs of complying with the rules and regulations of both the Toronto Stock Exchange and delisting from the NYSE American Exchange which involves the complexities of regulatory documentation and disclosures and Annual Information Form ("AIF") and Securities Exchange Commission documentation (20-F) compliance.

 The Company's functional currency is US dollars but Kelso also holds various assets in Canadian dollars.
-The Canadian dollar has remained volatile in value against the US dollar therefore the Company has recorded a foreign exchange loss of \$39,088 for the year ended December 31, 2024.
+The Canadian dollar has remained volatile in value against the US dollar therefore the Company has recorded a foreign exchange gains of \$105,794 for the three months ended March 31, 2025.